MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-desktop-cosa-database-submission.md

   For example, if Contoso had four APNs for MCC+MNC value 100 101, it would list each APN entry in a new row in the spreadsheet and number the auto-connect order starting with 1 up to 4 for each of those four entries because they share the same IMSI range.
 If Contoso had another set of APNs for MCC+MNC value 100 102, it should start the auto-connect ordering at 1 for that set of APNs.

-  If you don’t provide an auto-connect order, Windows will ask the user to choose an APN, which could introduce user error.
+  If you don't provide an auto-connect order, Windows will ask the user to choose an APN, which could introduce user error.
 We recommend that the auto-connect order be specified.
 In this case, the user sees the **Friendly Name** of the APN in Windows Connection Manager.

 - Changes provided by the OEM will take precedence over the default COSA database included in Windows.